calepayson/hmi-whitepaper-research/research/source-notes.md

 ## Loudcloud

 The first true cloud company.
+Loudcloud was founded on 1999-09-09 by Marc Andreessen, Ben Horowitz, and others.
+They supplied companies with plug-and-play "clouds" for common webdev jobs like building a database.
+Internally they managed these clouds with a proprietary software, Opsware, that automated generating, managing, and allocating resources for the clouds.

+They scaled insanely quickly (averaged an employee a day initially).
+Their fundraising, revenue, and burn matched this.
+They were racing to carve out market share and the dot-com crash caught them to far out over their skis.
+Many of their customers (dot-com companies) went bankrupt or churned and Loudcloud had no buffer.
+Deep underwater, they pivoted from a cloud company (Loudcloud) to a software company (Opsware).
+They sold their cloud business and refactored their internal software in order to sell it to other companies.

+There is not a lot of detail available about Loudcloud but it seems like it failed because of an overemphasis on growth at all costs coupled with a massive industry-wide recession.

 ### [Crank It Up](https://www.wired.com/2000/08/loudcloud/)

 - Loudcloud (now Opsware) was founded in late 1999 by Marc Andreessen, Ben Horowitz, Tim Howes, and Sik Rhee.
-- It was concieved of by Sik Rhee, former CTO of the ecommerce platform division at AOL, when the founding team was looking to build a new company together.
+- It was conceived of by Sik Rhee, former CTO of the ecommerce platform division at AOL, when the founding team was looking to build a new company together.
 He noticed that when a company was initially listed on AOL, the traffic to their website would 10X-100X and the site would inevitably crash.
 Rather than building a new website, he proposed building a company that built scalable web infrastructure.
 - There were plenty of companies building websites for other companies but Loudcloud stood out for an emphasis on scalability through automation.
 Other companies scaled linearly, they had to hire a new team to build a new site.
 Loudcloud was able to do it with a few keystrokes and little extra manpower.
 - They also automated the sites' ability to scale during increased or reduced traffic.
 - Loudcloud offered a number of "clouds" like a Database Cloud or a Mail Cloud and users paid a monthly fee based on the cloud capacity they used.